NuVotifier/NuVotifier/usage.md

 Making a new token is as easy as adding another entry into `tokens` with the serviceName as the key and whatever string you want as the value.
 You can usually find the serviceName of a vote provider on their setup page if they use v2.

-Unless a website specifies it, you should assume that the website is using v1, and you should enter your `rsa/public.key`.
+Unless a website specifies it, you should assume that the website is using v1, and you should use `rsa/public.key`.

 ## Forwarding